DBA-Andy/LifePointWV/Setting up Sunday Slides/setting_up_sunday_slides.md

         - To "Split a slide" there's a keyboard shortcut "Option + Enter."
 If you're doing this remotely on a windows machine, it's "ALT+Enter."
 I use this when it's a long verse that needs split to multiple slides.
 Again, I count the number of lines, then try to split the lines evenly across some number of slides with 6 lines or less.
       - If it's a point slide, and the point is long, I'll usually try to split it onto two lines so it doesn't look "bad" on the projector.
         ![Point Slide Layout](./point_slide_layout.png)
-    - Basically, you'll copy/paste from Matthew's outline, to the slide/repeat.
+    - Basically, you'll copy/paste from Matthew's outline to the slide -> format -> repeat.